Gethe/wow-ui-source/Patchnotes.markdown

   * All healing critical strikes now heal for 2 times a normal heal (+100%), up from 1.5 times a normal heal (+50%).

+  * Dodge: Death Knights, paladins, and warriors no longer receive any bonus to their chance to dodge from Agility.
+Their base chance to dodge is now a fixed 5%.

+  * Parry: Death Knights, paladins, and warriors now receive 27% of their Strength bonuses as parry rating, up from 25%.
+This conversion still only applies to Strength above and beyond their base Strength.

   * Players are once again free to dance in combat (without causing graphic errors).
 Other animations, such as attacks, will take precedence over dancing.